dgaydukov/cert-aws/sa/files/sa.md

 CUR (Cost and Usage Reports) - after you set it up, billing data would be delivered to s3 bucket.
 You can receive hourly/daily/monthly report of usage.
 After set up, you will receive monthly report + daily updates to your s3 bucket.
 For s3 you should modify resource policy by adding `s3:PutObject` for `billingreports.amazonaws.com` service.
 Member account of org can create his report, yet org master account can create SCP to deny `cur:PutReportDefinition`, in this case no member account can create reports.
-You can upload cur to redshift & quicksight to analyze cost & usage.
+You can upload cur to redshift & QuickSight to analyze cost & usage.
 CUR provides `RedshiftCommands.sql` file to upload cost & usage to redshift.
 CUR saved in s3 using:
-* redshift/quicksight or without any integration - gzip/scv
+* redshift/QuickSight or without any integration - gzip/scv
 * athena - parquet
 As you see format would be either csv or parquet, not json.
 To allow users to view aws usage report you have to add following permissions: